If you’re a writer, you might have heard this most of your life:

 Not so fast.

 Great copywriters and content marketers are fine wordsmiths, but they’re also strategists.
 They understand what types of content work to attract attention, to stand out amid the sea of content clutter, to motivate buying behavior, and to help the audience make the journey from interested bystander to loyal customer.

 Solid content and copywriting strategy come from training (and practice).
 You can get a lot of that training right here at Copyblogger, of course.

-And for writers who are serious about professionalism, we have a course designed to train you about the craft of professional content creation.
+And for writers who are serious about professionalism, keep reading to find out about our course designed to train you on the craft of professional content creation.
 (The “art” is up to your talent and abilities.)

 You may be a brilliant wordsmith and master strategist, but if you don’t devote yourself to the butt-in-chair time needed to produce a significant quantity of work, you won’t get where you want to go.

 To a great degree, discipline is a set of habits that can be cultivated.
 As a writer, you can string together rituals, create the right work environment, and adopt the behaviors of productive writers.